 The History of Brogues

 Like most designs that have stood the test of time, the style was originally created for a particular function.
 The hole styles started as a way for those living in Scotland and Ireland to drain their shoes.
 Trudging through a bog can mean shoes would soak up water.
 The holes were added to the design to let the waste escape when wading through swampy areas.
 Due to their working-class roots, they haven’t always been seen as a smart shoe, but that’s no longer the case.
+From this the shoe has developed and become a classic piece of footwear that fits into any smart casual wardrobe.

 How to Wear Men’s Brogues